markhgn/markhgn.github.io/_posts/2013-08-21-how-many-cars-do-you-sell-in-new-delhi.md

 > "I ended up watching an infomercial by a corporation who spent its tax exempt money on hiring an ace director and a golden globe winning actor (who i thought had more taste and﻿ integrity--ha!) to rob me of my time.
 I fast forwarded and finally turned off this piece of crap.
 You should too."

-__Notes:__ There is a wider problem with Jaguar's marketing; the collaboration "with icons from British design, sport, film and music to celebrate the best of modern Britain" to support the launch of the F-Type is an ahistorical nostlagia trip that is as obvious as it is dull.
+__Note:__ There is a wider problem with Jaguar's marketing; the collaboration "with icons from British design, sport, film and music to celebrate the best of modern Britain" to support the launch of the F-Type is an ahistorical nostlagia trip that is as obvious as it is dull.
 [This video](http://www.youtube.com/watch?v=COxjvTJ7j_M) is not a spoof.